-The picking pattern is down-up-down for the first three notes.
-After the first three notes you have just completed a down-pick on the E string.
-Your pick is already traveling toward the A String so there is no need to do an up pick at this point.
+The picking pattern is down for the first three notes.
+After the first three notes you have just completed a down pick on the E string.
+Your pick is already traveling towards the A String so there is no need to do an up pick at this point.
 You can just continue your down pick until you reach the A string.

-So what you have is a down-up-down on the E string, and then down-up-down on the A string, and then down-up-down on the D string, and so on until you reach the high E string.
+So what you have is a down-up on the E string, and then down-up-down on the A string, and then down-up-down on the D string, and so on until you reach the high E string .
 So as you can see this is a very efficient way to travel across the strings and enables you to go lightning fast.
 You can apply this pattern to any scale or mode as long as you have three notes per string.

 Now for the turn around, you are only going to play two notes on the high E string.
-In this case the E and F notes.
-The E note is and down pick and the F note is a up pick.
+In this case, the E and F notes.
+The E note is a down pick and the F note is an up pick.
 The reason is because this switches the sweep to an up pick so you can sweep back down the strings again.

-After up picking the F on the high E string you continue the up pick by sweeping over to the D note on the B string.
-Now, as you go back down the strings you are reversing the picking pattern so now on each string you are doing a up-down-up picking pattern.
+After picking up the F on the high E string you continue the pick up by swiping over to the D note on the B string.
+Now, if you go back down the strings you are reversing the picking pattern so now on each string you are doing an up-down-up picking pattern.

 You can try a smaller version of this pattern using only 4 strings for example.
 The key is maintaining the odd number of notes per string for the majority of the pattern, and an even number of notes per string to do the turn around.

-I hope this gets your playing lightning fast.
+I hope this gets your playing lightning fixed.
 Let me know if you have any comments.